Central Park Romance

 Everyone will tell you the wedding flies by.
 And it does.
 There are so many people to see and thank.
 So many calls for your attention.
 That’s why I am always on the look out for few moments a couple actually has to themselves to reflect on their day.

 I’m always on the lookout for a way to sum up major parts of the day in a single image.
-In my spare time I study architectural photography because it helps develop an ability to see large scenes.
+My love of travel photography is a great way to hone this skill.
 Here, Dominique & Roberto must be overwhelmed with joy as they share their first dance literally surrounded by friends and family while being serenaded by a dear friend.